Your Guide To Conducting A Change Readiness Assessment (With Template)

 Leadership Support

 Effective change requires unwavering support from leaders.
 Assessing the leadership’s commitment to change, their communication style, and their ability to align employees with the change vision are essential aspects.
-Leaders need to lead by example, demonstrating their enthusiasm for change and encouraging others to do the same.
-Identifying areas where leadership support might be lacking allows for targeted interventions and support structures.
+Leaders must lead by example, demonstrating their enthusiasm for change and encouraging others to do the same.
+Identifying areas lacking leadership support allows for targeted interventions and support structures.

 Change Strategy and Planning